aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

 $$\frac{1}{2m} \sum_{ij} (A_{ij} - \frac{k_ik_j}{2m}) \delta_{g_ig_j} $$

-We can clean this expression up by defining two quantities:
+To make our lifes easier, we can rewrite this expression by defining a new quantity.

 $$ B_{ij} = (A_{ij} - \frac{k_ik_j}{2m}) $$

+note that

 [^1]:<a href="https://arxiv.org/pdf/2204.07436.pdf">https://arxiv.org/pdf/2204.07436.pdf</a>